fruition/fruition.github.io/README.md

 Fruition's primary work is growing other companies platforms.
 However, Fruition has made direct and coinvestments in health care companies including Dental Service Oganizations ("DSO") effectively operating as a private equity arm for nearly 20 years.

 ### Support or Contact
 Interested in working with Fruition?
-Check out our [consumer facing site](https://fruition.net)
+Check out our [digital marketing information site](https://fruition.net)